ironscar/unreal-engine-dev-starter/docs/texturing.md

     - `Multi-material` allows you to have multiple materials but you can paint across one at a time
     - `Multi-material (unified)` allows you to paint across multiple materials at once

-- ideally, we ought to keep two separate material Ids for opaque (non-opacity) and translucent (with opacity) [TRY]
+- ideally, we ought to keep two separate material Ids for opaque (non-opacity) and translucent (with opacity) [CURRENTLY-NOT-SUPPORTED]

 ---